open-estuary/estuary/doc/Setup_PXE_Env_on_Host.4All.md

  * [Boot the D02 board and enjoy](#2.6)

-**Method 1 is suitable when DHCP and TFTP server have not setup yet.**

-**Method 2 works well if you already have a DHCP server on your local network.**

 <h2 id="1">Mehtod 1</h2>

 This is a guide to setup a PXE environment on host machine.